 Ken has also been successful in securing grant’s to help Rockland Schools with infrastructure needs and specific funding problems.
 Ken has secured special assistance for school district debt, sports facility and locker room needs and other special projects.

 Assemblyman Zebrowski has fought to create accessible healthcare options for all New Yorkers.
 The rising cost of healthcare is a burden on middle class families and small businesses.

 Ken has championed the fight against the growing Hepatitis C epidemic by passing the Nation’s first testing law (Chapter 425 of 2013).
 The law, which went into effect in January 2014, will require doctors to offer a one time Hepatitis C test to baby boomers (persons born between 1945-1965).
 Hepatitis C disproportionately affects baby boomers with as many as 1 in 30 being infected.
 This law will help bring more awareness to this “silent” disease by getting more New Yorkers tested and on treatment.

-Ken supported legislation this year which will allow severely ill New Yorkers to access medical marijuana for relief.
+Ken supported legislation that allows severely ill New Yorkers to access medical marijuana for relief.
 Many New Yorkers who are suffering from a debilitating illness are left with limited treatment options.
 This new law will provide a safe and proven alternative to suffering patients to live in comfort.

 Ken has worked to ensure health insurance companies are playing by the rules.
 He has introduced legislation, which has passed the Assembly, which would make it illegal for insurance companies to reward their employees based upon the number of claims they deny or policies cancelled.
 This common sense legislation will protect consumers who have been the victim of unfair insurance practices.